(Another post in the series on feminist quackademics)

 Emma loves that word molar, doesn’t she?
 Once again the authors project their views onto the dance moves of the girls by claiming that ‘feelings of oppression might have been re-felt with intentionality enabling their bodies to be less territorialised by patriarchal valley tropes.‘

-The authors go on in the same vein..
+The authors go on (and on) in the same vein..

 We feel that widening the purview of what counts as knowledge is critical to tackling all kinds of injustices, and specifically in the valleys, where economic regeneration is not taking place yet where all kinds of educational experiments are happening .
 In the era of the ‘Capitalocene’, young people’s micro and macro political activisms are becoming vital to ongoing life.
 To legitimate their embodied and prehensive knowing we, researchers, have to take risks by placing ourselves in the midst of things and develop and communicate a praxis that opens the world to speculative hope.

 The authors certainly do widen the purview of what counts as knowledge by including the projection of their own prejudices onto the dance moves of their subjects.
-Unfortunately, extraordinary claims require extraordinary substantiation and no compelling evidence is provided that it is possible to read the minds of girls through the medium of dance moves.
-There is a danger that the anything-goes approach to what constitutes knowledge, employed by the authors will result in epistemic anarchy where you can believe pretty much anything.
+Unfortunately, extraordinary claims require extraordinary substantiation and no compelling evidence is provided that it is possible to read the minds of girls through the medium of dance.
+There is a danger that this anything-goes approach to what constitutes knowledge, will result in epistemic anarchy where you can believe pretty much anything.
 Would other independent workers analysing the dance moves reach similar conclusions?
 Are the beliefs of the authors falsifiable?
-If not they belong in the realm of pseudoscientific speculation.
+If not, they belong in the realm of pseudoscientific speculation.